-- The Graduate Division is home to the federally funded FIPSE Comprehensive grant, DECADE (Diverse Educational Community and Doctoral Experience) which supports recruitment and retention of traditionally underrepresented minorities and women underrepresented in their disciplines. - Competitive Edge Summer Research Program for entering Ph.D. students who qualify as a DECADE participant.
-This program provides faculty mentorship in an 8 week summer pre-entry format designed to introduce students to their new campus. - o Programming through the Graduate Resource Center that is open to all students and targets professional, academic, career and personal development. - O Various peer mentorship and student groups are provided as a forum for students to engage other students, take on a leadership role and become engaged in their campus
+- 5 Structured recruitment at local and national events geared towards underrepresented students - Participation as a member of the Southern California Forum for Diversity in Graduate Education planning committee - Assistance to academic units that seek additional support in developing or adjusting their existing recruitment methods - Supporting major on-campus graduate diversity recruitment events - Coordinating summer research and graduate preparation opportunities for diverse undergraduate and master's students interested in doctoral education at UC Irvine - Retention - The Graduate Division is home to the federally funded FIPSE Comprehensive grant, DECADE (Diverse Educational Community and Doctoral Experience) which supports recruitment and retention of traditionally underrepresented minorities and women underrepresented in their disciplines. - Competitive Edge Summer Research Program for entering Ph.D. students who qualify as a DECADE participant.
+This program provides faculty mentorship in an 8 week summer pre-entry format designed to introduce students to their new campus. - Programming through the Graduate Resource Center that is open to all students and targets professional, academic, career and personal development. - Various peer mentorship and student groups are provided as a forum for students to engage other students, take on a leadership role and become engaged in their campus